-Comcast Lawsuit: In 2020, Byron wrapped up a 5-year campaign against Comcast after filing a claim for racism.
-He received a $20-billion settlement and achieved carriage agreements for three of his cable channels.
+In 2020, Byron wrapped up a 5-year campaign against Comcast after filing a $10 billion claim for racism.
+In February 2021 he withdrew his lawsuit after a private settlement was reached.
+The settlement also achieved carriage agreements for three of his cable channels.
 Comcast had originally refused to carry his channels, a decision that Allen claimed was due to racial discrimination.
 The court case was eventually taken to the Supreme Court after an appeal from Comcast.
 Prior to this, Allen's suit had been dismissed three times at the district court level.
 Byron has filed similar suits against AT&T and Charter Communications, citing their refusal or unwillingness to carry channels that are owned by African Americans.

 In 2020, it was announced that AMG was acquiring an ABC affiliate in Honolulu for $30 million.
 The Hawaii-based affiliate covers all of the main islands, and it also has a portfolio that includes MeTV, Start TV, Heroes & Icons, and a Washington, D.C. based news network.
 Earlier in the year, he closed a deal that included the acquisition of 11 broadcast television stations from USA Television.
 This deal was worth more than $300 million.
 Also in 2020, Allen partnered with the Sinclair Broadcast Group to acquire no fewer than 21 regional sports networks from Walt Disney/Fox.
 This deal was worth an astounding $10.6 billion.